 Living without a credit score is one of the basics of personal finance that I teach on a regular basis.
 However, I’ve found that telling people they don’t need a credit score tends to freak people out a little.

 Most people get this weird look on their face and politely listen to what I’m saying.
 But when I’m done explaining how they can live without a credit score, they start asking a lot of questions.
-As I’m answering their questions, most of them start giving me reasons why living without a credit score could never possibly work for them.
+Then they start giving me reasons why living without a credit score could never possibly work for them.

 You don’t have to play that game!

 Can You Really Live Without a Credit Score?

 Our financial culture is massively tuned in to using credit for anything and everything.
 Because of that, you are constantly told that you must have a credit score to do anything in life, such as buying a house or car, renting an apartment, or even getting a job.